Lakkyra/Social-Media-App/README.md

 - then, [download and copy](https://firebase.google.com/docs/flutter/setup#configure_an_android_app) `google-services.json` into `android/app`.
 - On iOS, use `com.example.starterArchitectureFlutterFirebase` as the bundle ID.
 - then, [download and copy](https://firebase.google.com/docs/flutter/setup#configure_an_ios_app) `GoogleService-Info.plist` into `iOS/Runner`, and add it to the Runner target in Xcode.

+## Setting up environment variables

+In your root folder , create a .env file and these variables CLOUDINARY_CLOUD_NAME=your cloud name CLOUDINARY_API_KEY=your api key CLOUDINARY_SECRET_KEY=your secret key

 That's it.
 Have fun!